SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 1.0.3
+* When generating rank-2 temperaments, finding MOS scale sizes is now more efficient.
 * New feature: export your tuning as a list of Deflemask 'fine tune' effect parameters.
 The resulting text file is a reference you can use when manually inputting notes into Deflemask chip music tracker.

 ### 1.0.2